 Calcium channel blockers and blockers

 Calcium channel blockers- Calcium channel blockers are prescribed frequently in both human and veterinary medicine.
 There are three broad groups that predominantly have their effects on cardiac myocytes, pacemaker cells and vascular smooth muscle cells.
-The phenylalkylamines (e.g. verapamil) and benzothiazepines (e.g. diltiazem) tend to cause bradycardia by inhibition of L-type calcium channels in cardiac pacemaker cells and can cause negative ionotropy concurrently.
+The phenylalkylamines (e.g. verapamil) and benzothiazepines (e.g. diltiazem) tend to cause bradycardia by inhibition of L-type calcium channels in cardiac pacemaker cells and can cause negative inotropy concurrently.
 Whilst all calcium channel blockers can cause vasodilation of peripheral and coronary vasculature, the dihydropyridines (e.g. amlodipine, nicardipine and nifedipine) have the highest vasodilator potency.
 For these reasons, a diltiazem or verapamil intoxication is more likely to cause bradyarrhythmias and hypotension, rather than hypotension and associated tachycardia in the case of an amlodipine intoxication.
 In addition to cardiovascular collapse, calcium channel blockers impair insulin release, creating a hyperglycaemic state and a form of metabolic shock whereby intracellular glucose supplies are depleted.

 -blockers- 1-receptors are located primarily in the sinoatrial and atrioventricular nodes, and myocardium.
 Stimulation induces an increase in heart rate and contractility.
-2-receptors are predominantly located in bronchial and vascular walls, where stimulation induces relaxation, and in the pancreas where they promote insulin release. -blockers such as sotolol and propranolol block both 1 and 2 receptors, while esmolol and atenolol only block 1. -blocker intoxication therefore reduces myocardial contractility, heart rate and atrioventricular conduction.
+2-receptors are predominantly located in bronchial and vascular walls, where stimulation induces relaxation, and in the pancreas where they promote insulin release. -blockers such as sotalol and propranolol block both 1 and 2 receptors, while esmolol and atenolol only block 1. -blocker intoxication therefore reduces myocardial contractility, heart rate and atrioventricular conduction.
 When 2 blockade is also present, bronchoconstriction and inhibition of insulin release can also occur.

-Ultimately both calcium channel blockers and -blockers have the capacity to cause cardiovascular collapse by massive vasodilation, reduced chronotropy and reduced ionotropy.
+Ultimately both calcium channel blockers and -blockers have the capacity to cause cardiovascular collapse by massive vasodilation, reduced chronotropy and reduced inotropy.
 Crucially, the downstream effect of blockade is inhibition of L-type calcium cells in the heart, hence the mechanisms of toxicity and treatment of both classes is similar.

 Management of calcium channel blocker and -blocker intoxications- Emesis would be recommended in asymptomatic patients, with gastric lavage reserved for cases with massive, recent ingestion, +/- an altered level of consciousness that precludes induction of emesis.
 Note that sustained release formulations of calcium channel blockers may make repeated doses of activated charcoal useful.
 26

-Alongside intravenous fluids (bolused in the hypotensive patient), intravenous calcium administration is recommended in both calcium channel blocker and -blocker toxicities, to improve cardiac conduction, ionotropy and blood pressure.
+Alongside intravenous fluids (bolused in the hypotensive patient), intravenous calcium administration is recommended in both calcium channel blocker and -blocker toxicities, to improve cardiac conduction, inotropy and blood pressure.
 Typically, 0.5-1ml/kg of 10% calcium gluconate would be administered (slowly to avoid hypotension and arrhythmias) followed by a continuous rate infusion to secure high-normal serum calcium levels.
 Adrenergic vasopressor drugs targeting increased cardiac contractility (e.g. dobutamine, norepinephrine, dopamine) and increased vasomotor tone (norepinephrine, dopamine) may be indicated.
-Insulin therapy is recommended as it will promote intracellular glucose uptake, allowing an increase in ionotropy and peripheral vascular resistance.
+Insulin therapy is recommended as it will promote intracellular glucose uptake, allowing an increase in inotropy and peripheral vascular resistance.
 The recommended dose would be 1IU/kg neutral insulin initially, followed by 1IU/kg/hr for 1 hour, and 0.5U/kg/hr until no longer required.
-27 Glucagon has also been recommended as it has ionotropic, chronotropic and dromotropic effects on the heart.
+27 Glucagon has also been recommended as it has inotropic, chronotropic and dromotropic effects on the heart.
 Intralipid is of theoretical benefit when traditional management is not effective.
 Calcium channel blockers and -blockers are variably lipid soluble, however, with propranolol and verapamil being the most soluble.

 Serotonergic medications